 Federal Loans and Work-Study (US Citizens/Permanent Residents)

 Applicants who are applying for Federal loans and/or work-study must indicate this on their admissions application.
 Applicants should file the Free Application for Federal Student Aid (FAFSA) form as soon as possible after January 1 of the year they will receive aid.
 Penn's Federal School Code is 003378.
-After the FAFSA has been filed, we work closely with the University's Office of Student Financial Services to put a financial aid package together to meet your educational needs at the time that you are admitted.
+After the FAFSA has been filed, we work closely with the University's Office of Student Registration and Financial Services to put a financial aid package together to meet your educational needs at the time that you are admitted.
 Be sure to submit your FAFSA by February 15 to ensure that we get your information in time to determine your aid eligibility.
-Click here for SFS' information on applying for loans.
+Click here for SRFS' information on applying for loans.
+Detailed loan request instructions for the 2021-2022 academic year can be found here.

 Ph.D. applicants do not need to submit financial aid forms or documentation as they will be automatically considered for the funded Ph.D. program.
 However, if a Ph.D. applicant has an external source of funding for the program, they should contact us at firstname.lastname@example.org to let us know.